microsoft/AzureTipsAndTricks/blog/tip67.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 67 - Querying documents properties with special characters in Cosmos DB"
+title: "Tip 67 - Querying documents properties with special characters in Cosmos DB"
 excerpt: "Learn how to query documents properties with special characters in Cosmos DB"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-12-12 17:00:00
 ---

-## Querying documents properties with special characters in Cosmos DB
+#### Querying documents properties with special characters in Cosmos DB

 I was working with Cosmos DB yesterday and hit the following snag that I couldn't query my document that had special characters in it.
 Such is an example: